 - the proof of your ability to use scholarly methods to deal with economic or legal subjects with professional guidance.
 Evidence has to be produced by handing in the final thesis of your first academic degree or a comparable work (at least 15 pages).

 2) Furthermore, all applicants have to prove adequate levels of both German and English language skills.

 The obligation to prove adequate language skills applies to all students who are no German resp.
 English native speakers and who have not completed their first degree in English resp.
 German.

 The required level of English language skills is B2 GER.
-This conforms to the state of knowledge that is usually acquired within seven years of English studies at German schools.
+This conforms to the state of knowledge that is usually acquired within six years of English studies at German schools.
 A German University Entrance Qualification can therefore be sufficient evidence.